Ir para o conteúdo

 Pagesize

-The maximum number of results to return per page from Act-On.
+The maximum number of records per page the provider returns when requesting data from Act-On.

 Data Type